 Both Roomba 650 and 860 use a 3-stage vacuuming system:

 - Counter-rotating dual multi-surface brushes (on Roomba 650) or counter-rotating dual multi-surface tangle-free brushes (on Roomba 860) pick up dust, debris, dirt, pet hair from the floor.
 Note that the tangle-free brushes are also known as debris extractors.

 - A spinning side brush cleans along wall edges.

 - Finally, an efficient vacuum pulls dirt and hair off the brushes (or off the debris extractors) and directs it into the bin.

-- AeroForce technology found in Roomba 860 uses debris extractors and delivers an ideal balance of vacuum suction and debris extraction: Tangle free extractors grab and break down debris eliminating hair tangles and jams, and an airflow accelerator creates a sealed channel that concentrates the airflow, sucking in more debris.
+- AeroForce technology found in Roomba 860 uses counter-rotating dual tangle-free brushes (debris extractors) and delivers an ideal balance of vacuum suction and debris extraction: Tangle free extractors grab and break down debris eliminating hair tangles and jams, and an airflow accelerator creates a sealed channel that concentrates the airflow, sucking in more debris.
 Thanks to the high efficiency vacuum, the air power is increased considerably in Roomba 860 compared to Roomba 650.

 - The AeroVac filter found in Roomba 650 handles quite adequately hair, pet fur, lint and carpet fuzz, but not as well as AeroForce High Efficency filters do.

 - Roomba 860 is equipped with an AeroForce High Efficency filter that can capture 99% of allergens, pollen, and particles as small as 10 microns.